ethanstrominger/calendargroup/docs/agenda.md

   - 5/3/2021: staggered start, did a little at 9:45 AM, then explanation, then resumed around 10:00 AM
   - 5/13/2021: 9:47 (but not real full-cycle TDD coding)
   - 5/20/2021: 9:48 (but not real full-cycle TDD coding)
-  - 5/27/2021: 9:55 (tried but didn't quite get through one full cycle; we got to green but didn't finish refactoring, and didn't create a new red test)
+  - 5/27/2021: 9:55 (tried but didn't quite get through one full cycle; we got to green but didn't finish refactoring, and didn't create a new red test; i.e., out of the 3 steps, we did 1.2 approx. [the green step was completed and we did about 20% of the refactoring step])
   - ...
-- **Stage, Commit, & Push** - so everyone has the latest code before leave
+- **(Stage,) Commit, & Push** - so everyone has the latest code before leave